Updated

 Copilot for Pull Requests

-Agent Mode (Copilot Workspace)
+Agent Mode (Coding Agent)

 It works well for single-file changes and simple feature additions.
 It struggles with tasks that require coordinating changes across 10+ files with architectural implications.
 In those cases, expect to spend significant time correcting its output.